 After bad writing comes vague stuff that could either be true or untrue.
 All kinds of ‘spiritual’ people indulge in this kind of writing.
 They choose a phenomenon that could be interpreted in a hundred different ways, pick the one that is least likely but which makes them feel warmest, and then write about it as if it were as scientifically verifiable as the Second Law of Thermo-Dynamics.

 Next up on the list is writing that merely tells.
-The worst of these tells the reader what the blogger had for breakfast and the fascinating information that a friend called last night.
+The worst of these tells the reader that a nice friend called last night or what the blogger had for breakfast.
 The better ones tell you about the beautiful experience of sitting out on their veranda one evening last week.
 I would put my own ‘Night of the Badger’ blog post in this category, but to be fair to myself, at least something does actually happen in that post, rather than it being purely about how I felt as I rocked back and forth on my porch.

 Further up the list are posts that describe or explain some interesting aspect of modern life but which is done in the manner of someone standing on a soapbox.
 You can almost imagine the writer turning purple just typing the piece.

 Almost as bad are pieces which read like the minutes of a local council meeting.
-Even important and interesting topics can’t survive the treatment of righteous or dull writers.
+Even interesting topics can’t survive the pens of righteous or dull writers.

 My favourite kind of writing, and probably everyone’s favourite, are pieces that are about important or interesting subjects but which still manage to be either funny or beautiful.
 For example, Mark Steyn manages to turn the very serious issues of radical Islam, illegal and mass immigration, political correctness and Left-wing foolishness into topics of comedy.
 After reading his books and articles I feel both informed and amused in equal measure.